MongoDBMongoDB

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes

-ObjectIdUtf8Converted to 24-character hex string.
+ObjectIdUtf8Converted to a 24 character hex string.

 DbPointerUtf8Legacy MongoDB type, serialized as JSON.